 About the Privacy Technology Demonstration

 Video technologies can enhance public safety and security, however there are legitimate concerns that these surveillance capabilities could be misused to recognize and track individuals.
 DHS is engaging industry to develop and evaluate capabilities to address public concerns and still enable public safety organizations to safeguard our homeland.
+Watch this video to learn more about the Privacy Technology Demonstration.

 To learn about the 2020 Privacy Technology Demonstration application process and requirements, please watch the announcement video below: